keithasaurus/koda-validate/README.md

 entire `__call__` method.
 This is because the base `Predicate` class is constructed in such a way that we limit how much it can actually do -- we don't want it to be able to alter the value being validated.

 Finally, let's add a `Processor`.
-For whatever reason, we want to preprocess our `float`s by converting them to their absolute value.
+A `Processor` is a function that takes a value of one type and then produces another value of that type.
+In our case, we want to preprocess our `float`s by converting them to their absolute value.

 ```python